 Where the 5 Series Tourer really impresses is in giving this impressive sense of control without compromising ride quality.
 Even when big 18-inch alloy wheels are fitted, potholes are shrugged off without sending shockwaves through the car's structure.
 The ride is well judged, ironing bumps out of the road without giving rise to nausea-inducing floatiness.

 BMW 5 Series Touring diesel engines

-The 520d has a four-cylinder 2.0-litre diesel engine that produces 187bhp and it can get from 0-62mph in 7.8 seconds.
-The more powerful 530d, meanwhile, has a six-cylinder 3.0-litre diesel with 261bhp and around 50% more pulling power than the 520d.
-While the extra punch is noticeable and enjoyable, it’s hard to justify spending the extra £8,000 when the 520d is so accomplished and sufficiently quick in its own right.
+The 520d has a four-cylinder 2.0-litre diesel engine that produces 187bhp and it can get from 0-62mph in 7.6 seconds.
+The more powerful 530d, meanwhile, has a six-cylinder 3.0-litre diesel with 282bhp and more pulling power than the 520d.
+While the extra punch is noticeable and enjoyable, it’s hard to justify spending the extra cash when the 520d is so accomplished and sufficiently quick in its own right.

 The 520i is the entry-level petrol, along with a more powerful six-cylinder 3.0-litre 540i.
 The four-cylinder 520i produces 181bhp, while the 540i develops 328bhp.

 The hybrid 530e produces a total of 288bhp from its petrol engine and electric motor combination.
 It can be plugged in and charged for an electric range of 35 miles.

 The 5 Series Touring comes with a slick eight-speed automatic gearbox as standard and the ability to switch between three driving modes comprising Comfort, Eco Pro and Sport, which adjust the suspension (if the optional adaptive dampers are fitted), gearbox and steering to match how you want the car to behave.
 BMW’s four-wheel drive xDrive system is standard on the higher-spec models.